MicrosoftDocs/SupportArticles-docs/support/sql/performance/understand-resolve-blocking.md

 ## Analyze blocking data

-* Examine the output of the DMVs sys.dm_exec_requests and sys.dm_exec_sessions to determine the heads of the blocking chains, using blocking_these and session_id.
+* Examine the output of the DMVs `sys.dm_exec_requests` and `sys.dm_exec_sessions` to determine the heads of the blocking chains, using `blocking_these` and `session_id`.
 This will most clearly identify which requests are blocked and which are blocking.
 Look further into the sessions that are blocked and blocking.
 Is there a common or root to the blocking chain?
 They likely share a common table, and one or more of the sessions involved in a blocking chain is performing a write operation.

-* Examine the output of the DMVs sys.dm_exec_requests and sys.dm_exec_sessions for information on the SPIDs at the head of the blocking chain.
-Look for the following fields:
+* Examine the output of the DMVs `sys.dm_exec_requests` and `sys.dm_exec_sessions` for information on the SPIDs at the head of the blocking chain.
+Look for the following columns:

     -    `sys.dm_exec_requests.status`
     This column shows the status of a particular request.
 Typically, a sleeping status indicates that the SPID has completed execution and is waiting for the application to submit another query or batch.
 A runnable or running status indicates that the SPID is currently processing a query.
 The following table gives brief explanations of the various status values.